wadevenz/FEB24-T1A2-Portfolio/README.md

 - html5
 - css3
-- Deployed by Netlify and GitHub
+- Deployed by Netlify
+- Version Control by GitHub
+- Draw.io & Figma for Sitemap and Wireframes
 - font-awesome utilised for Icons
 - Google fonts for... well, fonts.